SolarPH/UCR-Rig-Website/ManualPages/importer-setup.md

   > It is the file path of your skin.
 In the importer model, the left side will be colored Green if it is acceptable, or the default will be used.

 SSS / Subsurface Scattering File Path (Only in UCR 2.2)
   > It is the file path for the mask used by Subsurface Scattering.
-Usually the same as the skin file but all non-skin parts are removed. - - - Click [here](ManualPages/subsurface-scattering.md) to see the SubSurface Scattering Render Samples.
+Usually the same as the skin file but all non-skin parts are removed.
+[Click here](subsurface-scattering.md) to see the SubSurface Scattering Render Samples.

 <p align=center><img src="../images/importer-setup/0003.png"></p>